EDUCATION AND ADVOCACY

 Become a Safer Soccer Supporter

-We invite youth soccer organizations to pledge to prohibit heading under high school by contacting Tyler Maland at firstname.lastname@example.org.
-Your organization's name will then be listed on our website.
+Are you ready to join the team and make the youth soccer players in your community safer?
+We invite youth soccer organizations to pledge to prohibit heading under high school by emailing email@example.com.
 The goal is universal participation so that no team has a competitive advantage based on putting child athletes at risk.
 You can also support the campaign by donating today.